Getting married in Switzerland: the financial advantages and disadvantages

 Disadvantages of getting married when it comes to OASI

-- As is the case with taxes, spouses face a marriage penalty when it comes to OASI as well when they reach retirement age: whereas unmarried couples can withdraw both pensions in full (200 percent), a married couple will be paid no more than 150 percent of the maximum pension.
+• Married couples face a kind of marriage penalty when they reach OASI retirement age: whereas unmarried couples can draw both pensions in full (200 percent), a married couple receives a maximum of 150 percent of the maximum pension.

 Tips on how to avoid gaps in coverage